37 Best Healthy Breakfast Foods for Weight Loss

 Protein, per ½ cup: 7 g

 Packed with soluble fiber—a powerful belly fat fighter—beans will not only fill you up for hours but also help slim you down.
-Wake Forest Baptist Medical Center researchers found that for every 10-gram increase in soluble fiber consumed daily, study participant’s belly fat reduced by 3.7 percent over five years.
-To eat the magical fruit for breakfast, make a Southwestern-inspired omelet filled with black beans, salsa (we like Newman’s Own Mild) and Colby-Jack cheese.
+Wake Forest Baptist Medical Center researchers found that for every 10-gram increase in soluble fiber consumed daily, study participants' belly fat reduced by 3.7 percent over five years.
+To eat the magical fruit for breakfast, make a Southwestern-inspired omelet filled with black beans, salsa, and non-dairy cheese.

 Protein, 3 strips: 18 g